Ultima V: Warriors of Destiny: Gameplay

 Each of the Shadowlords represents the antithesis of one of the three guiding principles: Faulinei, the Shadowlord of Falsehood opposes Truth; Astaroth, the Shadowlord of Hatred opposes Love; and Nosfentor, the Shadowlord of Cowardice opposes Courage.
 The Shadowlords must be defeated, but this cannot be accomplished through pure combat.
 First, the player must learn each Shadowlord's name by interviewing NPCs, Second, the three shards of the Gem of Immortality must be recovered from their scattered locations in the Underworld.
 Finally, the player must visit each of the sacred flames (the Flame of Truth at the Lycaeum, the Flame of Love at Empath Abbey, and the Flame of Courage at Serpent's Hold), summon the corresponding Shadowlord by shouting its name, lure the Shadowlord into the flame and finally destroy the shard by throwing it into the flame.

 In addition to traveling by foot, the player's party can ride horses, sail ships, and row skiffs.
 The player can also use the eight moongates, the magical doorways that appear each night in eight locations across Britannia.
 Stepping through one transports the player to another moongate, determined by the phases of the two moons.
 Although by default the moongates are located near each of the eight major towns, it is possible to relocate the gates to other areas by digging at their location to get the moonstones they appear over.
 Transplanting moongates proves to be a boon later in the game when exploring the Underworld.
 Two additional modes of transportation, the grapple and the magic carpet, are also available.
 The grapple can be used to scale small mountains (though the large mountains remain impassible throughout the game.)
 The magic carpet is a handy way of traversing the game world, as it can float over almost any terrain (not mountains), as well as increasing the party's speed to make it easier to escape monsters.
 The carpet can float easily over swamp, rivers and coastal waters, but flying over deep sea waters or lava will injure the party.
 Both items are located by piecing together conversations from multiple NPCs and completing side quests, though with prior knowledge an experienced player can acquire both items very easily and very early in the game.

 Runic alphabet

-Ultima V used a modified form of the Elder Futhark runic alphabet for some game text, adding some letters to make a complete one-to-one correspondence with the English alphabet (plus a few runes to represent some common two-letter combinations).
+Ultima V uses a modified form of the Anglo-Saxon runic alphabet for some game text, with a one-to-one correspondence with the English alphabet.
 While all the earlier Ultima games since Ultima II had used runes on accompanying material such as maps and manuals and Ultima IV had shown single runes on the screen in specific situations, Ultima V was the first part of the series to incorporate multi-letter runic texts into the actual on-screen display.